 Are eggs healthy?
-This is one of those questions that can’t exactly be answered with a simple yes or no. The answer depends on the health of the chicken that laid the egg.
-But, before we talk about the chickens let’s talk first about cholesterol…
+This is one of those questions that can’t exactly be answered with a simple yes or no. The answer depends on several factors.
+To know whether eggs are healthy, we must first discuss the health of the chicken that laid the egg and the cholesterol conundrum.

 Are Eggs Healthy?
 Getting to the Bottom of the Cholesterol Conundrum

-Although “Clean Cuisine” is not an animal-rich diet, eggs are one animal food well deserving of special focus, especially for all those egg-white omelet enthusiasts.
+Although our approach to clean eating is not an animal-rich diet, eggs are one animal food well deserving of special focus.
+Especially for all those egg-white omelet enthusiasts.

-When it comes to eggs, throwing out the yolk is equivalent to throwing the baby out with the bath water.
-Yes, egg yolks have cholesterol but the cholesterol in your food is not exactly to blame for high serum (blood) cholesterol.
-Eating eggs and other cholesterol-rich foods such as shrimp does not necessarily increase the amount of cholesterol in the bloodstream.
-Nor does it increase the risk of heart disease (1)
+When it comes to eggs, throwing out the yolk is equivalent to throwing out the cucumber and saving only the peel.
+Yes, egg yolks have cholesterol but the cholesterol in your food is not exactly to blame for high blood cholesterol.
+Eating eggs and other cholesterol-rich foods such as shrimp does not increase the amount of cholesterol in the bloodstream.
+Nor does it increase the risk of heart disease.
+(1)

 Consider the Health of The Chicken Before You Ask “Are Eggs Healthy?”